ReachFive/fake-smtp-server/README.md

   fake-smtp-server [OPTIONS] [ARGS]

 Options:
-  -s, --smtp-port [NUMBER] SMTP port to listen on (Default is 1025)
+  -s, --smtp-port [NUMBER]SMTP port to listen on (Default is 1025)
-      --smtp-ip [IP]       IP Address to bind SMTP service to (Default is 0.0.0.0) -h, --http-port [NUMBER] HTTP port to listen on (Default is 1080) --http-ip [IP]       IP Address to bind HTTP service to (Default is 0.0.0.0) -w, --whitelist STRING   Only accept e-mails from these adresses.
+      --smtp-ip [IP]     IP Address to bind SMTP service to (Default is 0.0.0.0) -h, --http-port [NUMBER]HTTP port to listen on (Default is 1080) --http-ip [IP]     IP Address to bind HTTP service to (Default is 0.0.0.0) -w, --whitelist STRING Only accept e-mails from these adresses.
 Accepts multiple e-mails comma-separated -m, --max [NUMBER]     Max number of e-mails to keep (Default is 100) -a, --auth STRING      Enable Authentication
-  -k, --no-color           Omit color from output
+      --headers          Enable headers in responses -k, --no-color         Omit color from output
       --debug            Show debug information
 ```